-- Non-interest exception for government salary, per diem, or reimbursement of expenses when the contract does not involve the department of the government entity that employs the officer or employee (Section 1091.5 (a) (9)); - Non-interest exception for government salary to an officer's or employee's spouse when the spouse was employed by the government entity for at least one year prior to the officer's or employee's election or appointment (Section 1091.5 (a)(6)); - Non-interest exception for a non-compensated officer of a non-profit corporation that supports the functions of the public entity or to which the public entity is required to give particular consideration (Section 1091.5 (a)(8)); - Non-interest exception for non-salaried members of a non-profit corporation (Section 1091.5 (a)(7)); and - Non-interest exception involving the receipt of public services on the same terms as would be provided if the officer were not a member of the governmental body or board (Section 1091.5(a)(3)); and - Non-interest exception for contracts for public services between a special district and its board members if the special district requires board members to be landowners or representatives of a landowner and the contract is made on the same terms and conditions granted to everyone else.
+- Non-interest exception for government salary, per diem, or reimbursement of expenses when the contract does not involve the department of the government entity that employs the officer or employee (Section 1091.5 (a) (9)); - Non-interest exception for government salary to an officer's or employee's spouse when the spouse was employed by the government entity for at least one year prior to the officer's or employee's election or appointment (Section 1091.5 (a) (6)); - Non-interest exception for a non-compensated officer of a nonprofit corporation that supports the functions of the public entity or to which the public entity is required to give particular consideration (Section 1091.5 (a)(8)); - Non-interest exception for non-salaried members of a nonprofit corporation (Section 1091.5 (a)(7)); - Non-interest exception involving the receipt of public services on the same terms as would be provided if the officer were not a member of the governmental body or board (Section 1091.5(a)(3)); and - Non-interest exception for contracts for public services between a special district and its board members if the special district requires board members to be landowners or representatives of a landowner and the contract is made on the same terms and conditions granted to everyone else.
 (Section 1091.5(a)(14)).
-This exception was enacted in 2013.
-For purposes of the exception, "public services" include the powers and purposes generally provided pursuant to provisions of the Water Code relating to irrigation districts, California water districts, water storage districts, or reclamation districts.

-3. A Contract Made in Violation of Section 1090 is Void and Officials Violating Section 1090 Are Subject to Severe Penalties

-Finally, it is important to note the extreme consequences of a Section 1090 violation and thus the caution with which persons must act to ensure compliance with this law.
-A public official who willfully violates any of the provisions of Section 1090 "is punishable by a fine of not more than \$1,000, or by imprisonment in the state prison, and is forever disqualified from holding any office in this state." § 1097.
-The civil fines applicable to Section 1090 violations now can be up to \$10,000. § 1097.3(a).
+For purposes of the exception, "public services" include the powers and purposes generally provided pursuant to provisions of the Water Code relating to irrigation districts, California water districts, water storage districts, or reclamation districts. - 3.
+A Contract Made in Violation of Section 1090 is Void and Officials Violating Section 1090 Are Subject to Severe Penalties by a fine of not more than \$1,000, or by imprisonment in the state prison, and is forever disqualified from holding any office in this state." § 1097.
+The civil fines applicable to Section 1090 violations now can be up to the greater of \$10,000 or three times the value of the financial benefit received by the defendant for each violation. § 1097.3(a).
 In addition, a contract made in violation of Section 1090 is void under Section 1092.
 People ex rel.
 State v.
 Drinkhouse, 4 Cal.
 App.
 3d 931, 935 (1970) ("[A] contract in which a public officer is interested is void, rather than voidable as the statute indicates.").
-And as with the Political Reform Act, acting on the advice of counsel is not a defense to a Section 1090 violation.
+As with the Political Reform Act, acting on the advice of counsel is not a defense to a Section 1090 violation.
 See People v.
 Chacon, 40 Cal.
 4th 558 (2007); Chapman v.
 Superior Court, 130 Cal.
 App.
 4th 261 (2005).